SecurityTokenStandard/EIP-Spec/EIP-PFT.md

 }
 ```

-The token contract MUST register the ERCPFTToken interface (pending EIP approval) with its own address via ERC820.
-It MAY register the ERC20 and ERC777 interface based on the implementation.
-If the contract has a switch to enable or disable ERCPFT, ERC20 or ERC777 functions, every time the switch is triggered, the token MUST register or unregister the appropriate interface via ERC820.
-(Unregistering implies setting the address to 0x0.)

 ### Notes

 `defaultOperators` can be used to transparently grant an account (which could be a multi-sig or other smart contract) unrestricted authorisation to transfer tokens for all owners and tranches.
 An implementation can enforce that this is always an empty list if required.

 [TODO - Add more detail to the below section]

+### EIP 165 Compliance

+A Partially-Fungible Token MUST implement the ERC-165 interface and register as IERC165, and IERCPFT compliant.
+A token MAY register as ERC20 and ERC777 compliant if the appropriate functions are implemented based on the spec defined in ERC20 / ERC777 Backwards Compatibility.

 ### Rationale